RESTful-Drupal/restful/README.md

   - `cache_bin`: The name of the bin.
 It is the developer's responsibility to create this bin in the cache backend if it does not exist.
 Defaults to `'cache_restful'`.
-  - `cache_expiration`: TTL for the cache records.
+  - `cache_expire`: TTL for the cache records.
 See `DrupalCacheInterface::set()` for the allowed values.
 Defaults to `CACHE_PERMANENT`.
-  - `cache_invalidation`: Set it to false to prevent the RESTful module to invalidate any cache it may have been generated.
+  - `cache_simple_invalidate`: Set it to false to prevent the RESTful module to invalidate any cache it may have been generated.
 The developer will be responsible to invalidate caches in this scenario.
 Defaults to `TRUE`.